AdvancedPhotonSource/tike/CONTRIBUTING.md

 ## Feature requests

-If you have an idea about how to improve our code, open an issue.
-Discussion beforehand about the best way to implement the idea will reduce its development time.
+If you have an idea about how to improve our code, open an Issue on our GitHub project page.
+Discussion about and planning for the best way to implement the idea will reduce its development time.

 ## Pull Requests

 We want the `tike` codebase to be maintainable, simple, and lightweight.
 Please expect pull requests to be reviewed with the following criterion in mind:

-- Commit messages follow guidelines.
+- Commit messages follow our guidelines.
 - Documentation and tests are present.
 - Variable names are explanatory.
 - Code comments are used to clarify algorithms.
-- Structure is modular.
+- Code structure is modular.
-- The use of external dependencies is minimized.
+- Use of external dependencies is minimized.
 - Code generally adheres to [PEP8](https://www.python.org/dev/peps/pep-0008/#package-and-module-names) style.

 ### Commit messages

 Clear commit messages help us understand what and why changes were made.
-They should follow the format below which we copied from the `numpy` development workflow.
+They should follow the format below which we copied from the [`numpy` development workflow](https://docs.scipy.org/doc/numpy-1.15.0/dev/gitwash/development_workflow.html).
 Example:

 ```
 ENH: add functionality X to numpy.<submodule>.